narengan/cis/waf-concept.md

 The value of a WAF comes from the speed and ease with which its policy modifications can be implemented, thereby allowing a faster response to varying attack vectors.
 For example, during a [DDoS attack ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://en.wikipedia.org/wiki/Denial-of-service_attack), rate limiting can be implemented by modifying WAF policies.

-## What are the key benefits of CloudFlare's Web Application Firewall?
+## What are the key benefits of CIS's Web Application Firewall?

-<< CIS's WAF is easy way to set-up, manage and customize security rules to protect your web applications from common web threats.
+CIS's WAF is an easy way to set-up, manage and customize security rules to protect your web applications from common web threats.
+See the following list for key features.
-Key features include:

-Easy set-up - The CIS WAF is part of our overall service, which takes just a few minutes to set-up.
-Once you re-direct your DNS to us, you can switch on the WAF and set-up the rules you need.
+**Easy setup**: The CIS WAF is part of our overall service, which takes just a few minutes to set up.
+Once you redirect your DNS to us, you can switch on the WAF and set up the rules you need.

-Greater default rule set plus configurability - In addition to mod_security rules and the OWASP Top 10.
-You can manage new rule sets by going to “Manage WAF” from the CIS settings page.
+**Greater default ruleset plus configurability**: In addition to mod_security rules and the OWASP Top 10, you can manage new rulesets by going to “Manage WAF” from the CIS settings page.

-Detailed reporting - You’ll see much greater detail in the reporting, for example, threats blocked by rule/rule group. >> re word and confirm if we are doing this
+**Detailed reporting** See greater detail in the reporting, for example, threats blocked by rule/rule group.